 The goal of The Legal Rights of Women in Vermont handbook is to help you begin to understand your rights and responsibilities under Vermont and Federal Law.
 Written in plain and simple language, this handbook has been a source of information for Vermont women, their families, and professionals that serve them since 1977.

 WIC welcomes families at any time.
-Check out WIC’s prescreening tool to see if you and your child are eligible, and learn more about WIC benefits, how to apply, and how to eat well with WIC.
+Learn more about WIC benefits, how to apply, how to eat well with WIC, and which stores accept WIC.
 Fathers, grandparents and foster parents may apply for children who are in their care.
 Contact the Local Health Office serving your community and schedule an in-person WIC appointment to apply.

 Diapering on a Budget